How to Empower Your SEO with XML Sitemaps

 Best practice #1: Adhere to XML sitemap requirements

-To optimize your XML sitemap, you’ll want to follow the recommended protocol for tags you should include for various search engines.
-Thankfully, the three biggest global search engines (Google, Microsoft [Bing], and Yahoo, Inc.) sponsor the website Sitemaps.org.
+To optimize your XML sitemap, you'll want to follow the recommended protocol for tags you should include for various search engines.
+Thankfully, the (opens in a new tab) (Google, Microsoft [Bing], and Yahoo, Inc.) sponsor the website (opens in a new tab).
 This site has a protocol for how to format sitemaps, with sitemap XML example cases that you can reference.

 According to the protocol, XML sitemaps must: